devroopsaha744/agatha/README.md

 4. **Environment Variables:**

-   Create a `.env` file in the root directory and set your environment variables:
+   Create a `.env` file in the project root and set your environment variables:
    ```dotenv
    GROQ_API_KEY=your_groq_api_key
    ```